GenXProject/GenX.jl/docs/src/data_documentation.md

 #### 2.1.5 Generator\_variability.csv

-This file contains the time-series of capacity factors / availability of each resource included in the `Generators_data.csv` file for each time step (e.g. hour) modeled.
+This file contains the time-series of capacity factors / availability of each resource included in the resource `.csv` file in the `Resources` folder for each time step (e.g. hour) modeled.

 • First column: The first column contains the time index of each row (starting in the second row) from 1 to N.

-• Second column onwards: Resources are listed from the second column onward with headers matching each resource name in the `Generators_data.csv` file in any order.
+• Second column onwards: Resources are listed from the second column onward with headers matching each resource name in the resource `.csv` file in the `Resources` folder in any order.
 The availability for each resource at each time step is defined as a fraction of installed capacity and should be between 0 and 1.
-Note that for this reason, resource names specified in `Generators_data.csv` must be unique.
-Note that for Hydro reservoir resources (i.e. `HYDRO = 1` in the `Generators_data.csv`), values in this file correspond to inflows (in MWhs) to the hydro reservoir as a fraction of installed power capacity, rather than hourly capacity factor.
+Note that for this reason, resource names specified in the resource `.csv` file must be unique.
+Note that for Hydro reservoir resources (i.e. `Hydro.csv`), values in this file correspond to inflows (in MWhs) to the hydro reservoir as a fraction of installed power capacity, rather than hourly capacity factor.
 Note that for co-located VRE and storage resources, solar PV and wind resource profiles should not be located in this file but rather in separate variability files (these variabilities can be in the `Generators_variability.csv` if time domain reduction functionalities will be utilized because the time domain reduction functionalities will separate the files after the clustering is completed).

 |Self\_Disch  |[0,1], The power loss of storage technologies per hour (fraction loss per hour)- only applies to storage techs.
 Note that for co-located VRE-STOR resources, this value applies to the storage component of each resource.|
 |Min\_Power |[0,1], The minimum generation level for a unit as a fraction of total capacity.
 This value cannot be higher than the smallest time-dependent CF value for a resource in `Generators_variability.csv`.
 Applies to thermal plants, and reservoir hydro resource (`HYDRO = 1`).|